Sweden Democrats: European Union

-The Sweden Democrats support close political co-operation within the Nordic sphere, but are Eurosceptic and against further EU integration and cession of Swedish sovereignty to the European Union.
+The Sweden Democrats support close political co-operation within the Nordic sphere, but are Eurosceptic and against further EU integration and transfers of Swedish sovereignty to the European Union.
 The party states that it supports European political and economic co-operation to secure trade and combat cross-border organized crime, illegal immigration, Islamism, terrorism and environmental challenges but strongly opposes creating an EU army or policies that could lead to the creation of a Federal European Superstate.
-The party generally opposes all EU regulation over Swedish tax, pensions, environmental and domestic affairs and calls for the national sovereignty and cultural identity of European nations to be prioritized above the EU's political ambitions.
+The party generally opposes EU regulation over Swedish tax, pensions, asylum policy, environmental and domestic affairs and calls for the national sovereignty and cultural identity of European nations to be prioritized above the EU's political ambitions.
 SD rejects joining the Economic and Monetary Union by opposing the Euro currency and favors keeping the krona.
 They also seek to reduce Swedish financial contributions to Brussels, end Swedish participation in bailouts for other EU member states, renegotiate Swedish membership of the Schengen Agreement and opt-out of common asylum agreements, protect freedom of speech and the free access to the internet from EU copyright bills, and are against the accession of Turkey to the European Union.

 The party has called for Sweden to renegotiate its membership of the EU and seeks an amendment to the Swedish constitution to make it mandatory that proposed EU treaties and financial transfers be first put to a public vote.
 The SD believes that if the EU cannot be reformed or attempts to transform itself into a Superstate, Sweden must immediately reconsider its membership via a referendum and prepare to leave the EU.
 The SD's youth-wing, the Young Swedes (Ungsvenskarna), support a Swedish exit from the EU.
 In 2023, party leader Åkesson and SD European Union spokesman Charlie Weimers unveiled a new EU strategy with the objective of achieving better negotiation results, increasing Swedish influence and stopping the EU from gaining more power by creating a referendum lock based on the UK European Union Act 2011 in the Riksdag to prevent transfer of powers to Brussels without a mandatory public vote.
 SD argues that a referendum lock should be used to prevent further EU expansion to include Turkey, Albania and Balkan states.
-The SD has also said it wants a Swedish exit from the EU be made possible by removing all references to membership in the constitution.
+The SD has also said it wants a Swedish exit from the EU be made possible by removing all references to membership in the constitution and would appoint a panel of experts to determine the best strategy to leave the EU.
 In 2025, the Sweden Democrats stated that while they remain critical of the EU, they believe EU funds are necessary and pragmatic in the current climate for European military rearmament, with the party citing the war in Ukraine and deteriorating security situation between the United States and Europe.